 At first, less capital may not sound like much of an advantage, especially when we’ve seen how more capital can be advantageous for hedge funds and other institutional traders.
 Still, the large amount of capital hedge funds work with can make trading more difficult in some instances.

-One of the issues that come with managing large amounts of capital is that smaller markets with less liquidity can’t handle large influxes of money, and getting out of these markets can be incredibly difficult and costly.
+One of the issues with managing large amounts of capital is that smaller markets with less liquidity can’t handle large influxes of money, and getting out of these markets can be incredibly difficult and costly.
 If a hedge fund invested in an illiquid market where few transactions occurred, they would significantly push the asset price, causing slippage and have a challenging time liquidating.
-These issues make it much harder for hedge funds to invest in these types of markets.
+These issues make it much harder for hedge funds to invest in these markets.
 And a lot of great opportunities exist there.

 The ability to invest in these smaller, less liquid markets, while large hedge funds may not be able to, is a massive advantage for retail traders.

 There are a few ways this reduced regulation can benefit retail traders.
-Institutional traders often have various mandates that prevent them from investing in a certain asset class or security type.
+Institutional traders often have various mandates that prevent them from investing in a particular asset class or security type.
 Retail traders often have more flexibility when trading in cryptocurrencies, stocks in developing countries, and unregulated derivatives.

 It is worth pointing out that there is often a reason why regulations exist around these securities.
 Many of these securities come with incredibly high levels of risk.
 High risk is often correlated with the chance for higher returns, but high-risk investments should always be considered with caution.
 Retail traders are trading their own money.
-If they make a trade that exceeds the level of risk they can handle, they may end up losing a large amount of their portfolio.
+If they make a trade that exceeds the level of risk they can handle, they may lose a large amount of their portfolio.

 Hedge funds and other institutional traders often do not have the luxury of waiting for the right opportunity.
-Those invested in the fund are paying the fund manager to trade their money.
+Those invested in the fund pay the fund manager to trade their money.
 This puts pressure on hedge funds to conduct trades.
 This pressure may result in funds trading in less than ideal scenarios.

 An investment mandate is a set of instructions that describe how a specific fund should be managed.
 An investment mandate typically describes the acceptable risk parameters and the investment strategy that the manager must implement.
 Funds, including hedge funds, usually have an investment mandate, but retail traders do not.